-America, it is conceded, is the most over-medicated, over-populated, over-inoculated country in the world, but the world is fast catching up.
-Nutrition is the slower way, the basic way, the preventive way.
+America, it is conceded, is the most over-medicated, over-populated, over-inoculated country in the world, but the world is fast catching up Nutrition is the slower way, the basic way, the preventive way.
 Few ills, even cancer, are primary, as Dr. Quigley says.
 What the immediate cause is makes little difference.
 The body's natural regulatory mechanisms will fail if there be irrational and/or deficiency factors.
 The author is against gimmicks, even nutritional ones, as the natural way is the total way.
 One physician acknowledged that he has "cured more people by taking away drugs than by giving them."
 Drugs cannot be assimilated. though they may be absorbed.
 The recurrent theme is: Build up the resistance: never mind about the disease.
-Even the American Medical Assn. warns against at least 72 drugs, and the book quotes a London physician of standing who states that drugs are 90 % useless.
-A Peter Bent Brigham factotum flatly states that there is no such thing as a safe drug.
-To those who contend that drugs have eradicated communicable diseases, that same London physician credits social engineering, not drugs.
+Even the American Medical Assn. warns against at least 72 drugs, and the book share in this. please let us know.
+This committee will not finalize plans, but wants to face and discuss possibilities, and submit some plans for re-discussion at the workshop.